 Taking out the Garbage

 In a paper by B. Kröger and R. H. Mapes, they describe how Mooreceras and Pseudorthoceras can be sort of a garbage-can taxon of sorts.
-Since individual species are hard to identify, finds are typically thrown into the genus group and not given a distinct species.
+Since individual species are hard to identify, finds are typically assigned a genus and not given a distinct species.

 Weathered Limestone Edges